Determining the presence or absence of detectable hepatitis B e antibody in monitoring infection status of individuals with chronic hepatitis B

 For more information see Hepatitis B: Testing Algorithm for Screening, Diagnosis, and Management

-During recovery from acute hepatitis B, the hepatitis B e antigen (HBeAg) level declines and becomes undetectable and HBe antibody (anti-HBe) appears in the serum.
-Anti-HBe usually remains detectable for several years after recovery from acute infection.
+During recovery from acute hepatitis B, the hepatitis B e virus antigen (HBeAg) level declines and becomes undetectable and HBe antibody (anti-HBe) appears in the serum.
+Anti-HBe usually remains detectable for many years after recovery from acute hepatitis B.

 In hepatitis B virus (HBV) carriers and in patients with chronic hepatitis B, positive anti-HBe results usually indicate inactivity of the virus and low infectivity of the patients.
 Positive anti-HBe results in the presence of detectable HBV DNA in serum indicate active viral replication.